 Responsible gaming has a page on the Betzest website where punters can find information on problem betting and how to deal with it.
 The account controls on the site allow you to set a reality check timer (where a message pops up reminding you that you have been playing for an hour for example), deposit limits, wager limits, and self-exclusion is available should you need it.

-Betzest is a run of the mill betting site that will appeal mostly to people who casually wager at small stakes.
+Betzest is a decent betting site that will appeal mostly to people who casually wager at small stakes.
 It has an extensive selection of slot machines and one of the bigger table game and live dealer departments I have come across recently.
-However the low payment limits and pending periods on withdrawals disappoint, as does the lack of a license from a respected regulatory authority.
+However the low trigger amount for paying cashouts in instalments disappoints, as does the lack of a license from a respected regulatory authority.